galtza/tutorial-dll-tracker/README.md

 * We register our internal call-back with the registry function
 * Store the user call-back

-After this call, we are ready to receive any _dll_ event.
+After calling this, we are ready to receive any _dll_ event.

 Similarly, _stop_ code is like this: